Quick Answer

 Phase 2: MCS Compliance Without the Paper Mountain

 Every solar installer in the UK knows the weight of MCS (Microgeneration Certification Scheme) compliance.
 Without MCS certification, your customers cannot access the Smart Export Guarantee, and most finance providers will not approve loans for uncertified installations.
-Losing your MCS accreditation is essentially losing your business.
+Losing your MCS accreditation means losing your business.

 The paperwork burden is substantial.
 Every installation needs documented site assessments, system designs that meet MIS 3002 standards, commissioning certificates, handover packs, and notification to the MCS database.
 When you are doing 5 installs a month, you can manage this manually.
 At 15 or 20, it consumes entire days.